jeftegoes/WriteCleanCode/README.md

 - Another example:
   - `void Parse(int command);`
     - This method is called pass.
 It gets a command of type integer and returns void, what is wrong with this method typically pass means getting a string and converting that to a different object.
-    - For example, you might have a pass method that gets a string representation of a daytime and then it returns a daytime object.
+    - For example, you might have a pass method that gets a string representation of a datetime and then it returns a daytime object.
     - So the problem with this method is that it's parameter should be of type string and its return type should be an integer, not void.

 FOLDER REFACTORING HERE!!!!